Frequently Asked Questions (FAQ)

 If you have a consent for activities unrelated to the CBR, then you need a CoC to cover that.

-For general inquiries and consent/IRB questions, contact CBR.Requests@umich.edu.
+For general inquiries and consent/IRB questions, contact [email protected].

-For LabVantage questions or to submit a Request for Help (include "LabVantage" in the summary, click here
+For LabVantage questions or to submit a Request for Help (include "LabVantage" in the summary), click here

-The Central Biorepository contains an inventory of over 550,000 biospecimens which include DNA, tissue, plasma, serum, and more.
+The Central Biorepository contains an inventory of over 650,000 biospecimens which include DNA, tissue, plasma, serum, and more.
 To view a list of current biospecimens being stored by the CBR, click here

 Researchers looking to acquire biospecimen and associated data from the CBR may submit a Use Proposal Form.

-Regulatory Roadmap: Creating a Biospecimen Collection using the Central Biorepository (CBR)
+Creating a Biospecimen Collection Using the CBR

 Almost certainly.
 The only situation where you may not need IRB approval is if you were amassing a collection consisting only of biospecimens collected anyway for a clinical purpose, and no links to identifying information will exist.
-This would require special approval by the CBR Governance Committee.
+This would require special approval by the CBR Advisory Committee.

 In order to obtain IRB approval, you will need to complete a HUM application within eResearch and possibly a REP application.